hpi-schul-cloud/schulcloud-server/README.md

 # NestJS application

-> Find the [NestJS applications documentation](https://hpi-schul-cloud.github.io/schulcloud-server/) of this repository at GitHub pages.
+> Find the [NestJS applications documentation](https://hpi-schul-cloud.github.io/schulcloud-server/additional-documentation/nestjs-application.html) of this repository at GitHub pages.
+It contains information about

-# Requirements

-* Node.js (see `.nvmrc` for version)
-* MongoDB (`4.x`)
-* RabbitMQ (configure using `RABBITMQ_URL`, see `default.schema.json`)
+- setup & preconditions
+- starting the application
+- testing

 ## Setup

-You will need the [client](https://github.com/hpi-schul-cloud/schulcloud-client) as well.
-For more detailed setup instructions, take a look [here](https://docs.hpi-schul-cloud.org/display/SCDOK/Setup).
-It is written for Windows but the procedure is similar for other OS.
+For more detailed setup instructions, take a look at [setup](https://docs.hpi-schul-cloud.org/display/SCDOK/Setup).

-## Run

-### Preconditions

-1. Run `mongod`
-2. Run `docker run -d -p 5672:5672 -p 15672:15672 --name rabbitmq rabbitmq:3.8.9-management`.
-This starts RabbitMQ on port 5672 and a web admin console at localhost:15672 (use guest:guest to login).

-### Application startup

-1. Go into project folder
-2. Run `npm start`
-3. Run `npm run setup`
+The whole application setup with all dependencies can be found in [System Architecture](https://docs.hpi-schul-cloud.org/display/TSC/System+Architecture).
+It contains information about how different application components are connected to each other.

 ## Debugger Configuration in Visual Studio Code